pklaus/brother_ql/README.md

 It implements the raster language of those printers and allows you to send instruction files to your printer.
 In more details, the following is possible with this package:

 * Create raster language files for the Brother label printers.
-  These binary files contain the instructions for the printer and can be created from image files or programmatically in your own Python script.
+  They can be created from image files or programmatically in your own Python script.
 * Print raster instruction files with your Brother label printer via different backends:
   * pyusb (works cross-platform)
   * network (works cross-platform for WiFi/Ethernet-enabled printers)